Rough-skinned newt: Predator avoidance

 The rough skinned newt uses a form of chemical based avoidance behavior to avoid being eaten by predators, mainly the common garter snake.
 The snakes, after swallowing, digesting, and metabolizing a rough-skinned newt, release a chemical signature.
 This stimulus can be detected by a nearby newt and trigger an avoidant response, which allows them to minimize predation risks.
 In this way, newts are able to differentiate whether a snake is resistant or sensitive to the toxin in order to avoid being preyed upon.
 However, newts do not avoid the corpses of a recently digested newt that has been left to decompose.
-This behavior is unlike salamanders that have been documented in avoiding other damaged salamanders.
+This behavior is unlike salamanders that have been documented in avoiding other injured salamanders.

 Parasites

 Parasites include the trematode Halipegus occidualis, the adult form of which may infest the newt's esophagus and the anterior of its stomach.